zeroasiccorp/switchboard/examples/umiram/README.md

     .valid(udev_resp_valid)
 );
 ```

+Although only one TX and one RX end cap are used in this example, switchboard supports instantiating multiple end caps of each type in a single simulation.

 Another important part of `testbench.sv` are the lines where these end caps are assigned switchboard queue names: